Eminem, Lana Del Rey Mashup Video Is Popular Despite Past Beef

 Overall, this mashup is likely meant to be satire, a parody, or good comedy, and it might hinge on the fact that Lana Del Rey and Eminem have an open beef that their fans are aware of.

-About the issues between Eminem and Lana Del Rey, they begin when Eminem said he wanted to physically assault Lana Del Rey.
+About the issues between Eminem and Lana Del Rey, they began when Eminem said he wanted to physically assault Lana Del Rey.

 The incident was reported by Billboard in late 2014, and Eminem was recorded in a rap battle saying he would punch Lana Del Rey in the face and celebrate the assault.